Change hardware profiles

 3. Select Update to apply the change.

 If your deployment is configured for high availability, the hardware profile change does not impact your ability to read and write from the deployment as the change is rolled out instance by instance.
+Refer to Plan for production to learn about high availability (HA) and how to configure your deployment as HA.

 Change the hardware profile using the API